-Anna’s experience as counsel and arbitrator includes numerous arbitrations, both ad hoc and institutional (under the ICC, LCIA, SCC, VIAC, AAA/ICDR, UNCITRAL, CAS, ICSID, ICSID Additional Facility and Swiss rules), at various seats and under a broad range of applicable laws.
+Anna’s experience includes over 70 arbitrations, both ad hoc and institutional (under the ICC, LCIA, SCC, VIAC, AAA/ICDR, DIS, ICAC, CAS, UNCITRAL, PCA, ICSID, ICSID Additional Facility and Swiss rules), at various seats and under a broad range of applicable laws.

-Anna’s recent notable matters include: successful representation, before the CAS, of 39 Russian athletes who had been wrongly banned for life from the Olympic Games amid allegations of a systematic doping scheme around the Sochi Olympic Games; representing Russia before the Swiss Supreme Court to set aside awards on jurisdiction in a series of investment arbitration matters; and the successful defense of GazpromNeft PJSC before a Swiss court against the European Bank for Reconstruction and Development.
+Anna’s recent notable matters include: representation of the Russian Federation in several investment arbitration matters and set aside proceedings before the Swiss Supreme Court; representation, before the CAS, of 39 athletes who had been wrongly banned for life from the Olympic Games amid allegations of a systematic doping scheme around the Sochi Olympic Games; representation of the Russian Antidoping Agency in a dispute against the World Anti-Doping Agency; and the successful defense of GazpromNeft PJSC before a Swiss court against the European Bank for Reconstruction and Development.

 Anna is an adjunct professor of law at the University of Arkansas School of Law, where she teaches international commercial arbitration.
-She is on the global executive board of ICDR Young & International.
-In 2016, WWL Future Leaders Arbitration ranked Anna among the "most highly regarded individuals".
-She was named a "top arbitration practitioner” by the Russian Arbitration Association in 2014–2018.
+She is also a visiting Lecturer at the Lomonosov Moscow State University, the Moscow State Institute of International Relations, and the National Research University Higher School of Economics.
+She was, until recently, co-chair of ICDR Young & International.
+Anna was named as “top arbitration practitioner” by the Russian Arbitration Association every year from 2014 to 2018.

 Prior to joining Schellenberg Wittmer, Anna practiced at a leading international law firm in Paris and New York.
-She graduated with highest honors from Peoples’ Friendship University of Russia (BA, MA and SJD degrees) and obtained an LL.M degree in international dispute settlement from the University of Geneva (MIDS).
+She graduated with the highest honours from Peoples’ Friendship University of Russia (BA, MA and doctorate degrees) and obtained an LL.M. degree in international dispute settlement from the University of Geneva (MIDS).